Swiggers Games Club

 A new manager took over the Bunch of Grapes towards the end of 2006 and started making things difficult for the club.
 After he refused to honour our booking of the room, despite having assured us the week before that we were welcome at the pub, we decided we had to find another venue.
 We are now based at the Shipwright's Arms on Tooley Street (a couple of minutes' walk from London Bridge station).

-The club usually has 20-30 people attending each week and a much larger membership.
-One of the founders, Paul Evans, is still a regular.
-The club has no formal rules (apart from no smoking!), membership requirements or membership fees.
+The club currently has 6-10 people attending each week (it has been as high as 30) and a much larger membership.
+One of the founders, Paul Evans, is still a regular (online).
+The club has no formal rules, membership requirements or membership fees.
 We welcome anyone who plays games – come and join us.